Cart0

 • Step 1

-Make the batter: Put the milk, yeast, and sugar in the bowl of a stand mixer fitted with the paddle attachment and mix on medium speed until thoroughly combined.
+Make the batter: Put the milk, yeast, and sugar in the bowl of a stand mixer fitted with the paddle attachment and mix on medium speed until thoroughly combined, about 2 minutes.
 (You can also make the batter by hand using a whisk.)
-Reduce the mixer speed and add the eggs one at a time, waiting until the first egg is well incorporated before adding the next.
-Add the flour and salt and mix until the batter is smooth, scraping down the sides of the mixer bowl as needed.
+Reduce the mixer speed to low and add the eggs one at a time, waiting until the first egg is well incorporated before adding the next.
+Add the flour and salt, and mix until the batter is smooth, scraping down the sides of the mixer bowl as needed.

 • Step 2